strikeouts27/mysite/studynotes.md

 # mysite

+# if an app has not been installed in the past 2 years than choose something else to utilize your project.

 Notes in my own words
 learning python has a youtube channel that breaks down how to do this step by step.